Governments face more pressure to curb virus economic damage

 France and Spain started dismantling some field hospitals.
 The number of active cases in Germany has declined over the past week as people recover.

-Despite that, France’s health agency urged the public to stick to confinement measures that have been extended until at least May 11: “Don’t relax our efforts at the moment when confinement is bearing fruit.”
+Still, France’s health agency urged the public to stick to confinement measures that have been extended until at least May 11: “Don’t relax our efforts at the moment when confinement is bearing fruit.”

-Spanish Prime Minister Pedro Sánchez said his government wants to extend a state of emergency to May 9 but begin easing the total confinement of children beginning April 27.

-Sanchez said the national lockdown will be rolled back only when Spain’s embattled health system is ready for a possible rebound in infections.
+Spanish Prime Minister Pedro Sánchez said his government wants to ease the total confinement of children starting April 27.
+He said the national lockdown will be rolled back only when Spain’s health system is ready for a possible rebound in infections.

 McDonald reported from Beijing.
 Associated Press reporters worldwide contributed to this report.